 When I called John after the Stellenbosch vet wanted me to take Beezus to Panorama Mediclinic, John knew exactly what the problem was — “the heartbeat and breathing is out of synch,” mentioning the name of a nerve that went right over my head.

 When we got there, John used his strange, cone-shaped instrument that he moves over the body to identify problem areas.
 It made loud scratchy noises indicating problems!
 Crouching down on the floor, John prodded and poked gently and then held his fingers on Beezus’ forehead and below his head.
 B sat their contentedly.
 Another scan with the instrument showed Beezus was all clear.

 After questions about Beezus’ diet and eating habits, breakfasts have been dropped as one of the two daily highlights — it was only introduced because other dogs we lived with had breakfast every day.
 No garnishing for the pellets, no tidbits — food must be as bland as possible.
 (I couldn’t help thinking, “Yes, Andreina, you were right.”)

 John said his body is tolerating the medications so they can be continued.
 Contrary to what the vets said, he believes the enlarged heart will return to its normal size as fluid levels diminish.
 Managing the return to normality will be the challenge, and another x-ray will be likely in months to come.

 Beezus has been far happier since seeing John.
 He slept solidly the first night, breathing normally.
-A day later, he was more alert and active than he’s been in the past three months… exploring the garden and responding to everyone around him.
-His appetite has increased and it’s sooo difficult not to share food when he gazes at me longingly!
+A day later, he was more alert, inquisitive and active than he’s been in the past three months… exploring the garden and responding to everyone around him.
+His appetite has increased and it’s so difficult not to share food when he gazes at me longingly!